HarryDulaney/deezer-web-app/README.md

 # [_Deezer-Api-Client-Music-Discography_](https://powerful-hollows-10387.herokuapp.com/ "CLICK HERE TO TRY IT!")

-## Java, Spring Boot, Jackson Data-Bind, and Thymeleaf Web Application for searching recording artist's and musicians.
+## Java, Spring Boot, Jackson Databind, and Thymeleaf Web Application for searching recording artist's and musicians.
 This web app consumes the Deezer.com API to display pictures and artist discography.

 <div align="center">
   <a href="https://powerful-hollows-10387.herokuapp.com/">TRY IT HERE!</a>